 Malolactic fermentation (or MLF) is the process in which malic acid gets converted into a softer lactic acid.
 This transformation imparts the buttery notes that are associated with some styles of Chardonnay.
 Wines that do not go through MLF have more dominant green fruit flavors like apple or pear.

 Much like discovering how adaptive the grape is to different regions of the world, winemakers also found Chardonnay is incredibly responsive to oak aging.
 Oak plays a huge determining factor in the wine’s final profile.
 Winemakers who opt for a crisp and fresh wine use stainless steel to ferment and store their wines, limiting the amount of oxygen contact.
 Winemakers seeking a fuller-bodied style use oak aging to impart flavors like vanilla, coconut, and baking spice.
-The levels in which they can choose to do so are near endless.
+The levels in which they can choose to do so are nearly endless.
 French oak barrels impart more subtle flavors than those made of American oak.
 Balance can be further manipulated by choosing to use second- or third-use oak barrels, and selecting to age some of the wine in oak and the rest in stainless steel.
 From 5 percent to its entirety, the combinations are near-infinite.

 Today, the practice of over-oaking Chardonnay has pretty much stopped not only in California but also worldwide.
 Most winemakers use only a portion of new barrels for fermentation and aging.
 The result is a more balanced wine, reminiscent of a Burgundian-style Chardonnay, with just a kiss of vanilla and complexity.
 This style saves money for producers, limiting the need for new, expensive barrels every vintage — so it’s win-win all round.

-How To Pair Chardonnay With Food
+How to Pair Chardonnay With Food

 Due to its wide array of styles and profiles, Chardonnay can pair with almost every kind of food.
 Lighter, unoaked Chardonnay, like Chablis, is a great match for fresh cheese or delicate seafood.
 Medium-bodied expressions hold their own with poultry, pork tenderloin, or aged cheeses.
 Higher-alcohol or full-bodied Chardonnay pairs well with entrées with a rich cream sauce or even grilled meats.

-The 30 Best Chardonnays for 2024
+The 30 Best Chardonnays for 2025

-Average price: $17
+Average price: $24

 Rating: 92

-Average price: $17
+Average price: $14

 Rating: 90

-Average price: $18
+Average price: $25

-Average price: $20
+Average price: $25

 Rating: 93